roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

+===

- ****** Hipster Chicks Love Big Dicks ****** byTheTalkMan© And there was a very good reason for that.
+And there was a very good reason for that.
 Because Bill's cock was hanging out of his pants, having just finished his business, and it was in full view of the busty young wife.
 And it was truly a cock.
 A big, fat, hard COCK!
 Ten hard, thick inches of meaty dick.
 Steph couldn't take her eyes off of it.
 It was absolutely massive!
 She couldn't help but study it, her wide eyes hungrily gazing over every inch.
 It was hanging between his legs, his full, heavy balls hanging below in his smooth scrotum.
 She had taken a picture of his cock as soon as she opened the door, reflexively, as if on instinct.
 As if, deep down, she wanted a permanent record of this massive cock.
 She had intended to open and shut the door quickly, but she was staring, hypnotized.

  "You like?"
 Bill said.
 She didn't say anything.
 Almost imperceptibly, she nodded.
 Only a keen eye would notice, a keen eye possessed by Bill.
 The hook had been successfully baited, and now it was simply a matter of reeling her in.